Zipcoder/reveal-slides.tcus/md/fundamental-programming-structures1-types-and-operators.md

 -

-- Java is case sensitive
+* Java is case sensitive
-- Class names must begin with a letter, and after that, they can have any combination of letters and digits
+* Class names must begin with a letter, and after that, they can have any combination of letters, digits, and underscores.
+  * By convention, class names start with a capital letter.
-- You cannot use a Java reserved word
+* You cannot use a Java reserved word to name a variable or class.
-- You need to make the name for the source code the same as the name of the public class
+* You need to make the name for the source code the same as the name of the public class
-- Whitespace is irrelevant to the Java compiler
+* Whitespace is irrelevant to the Java compiler

 -